Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Experiments

-In this research, we investigate whether our inverse model in HRL using the direct method with FDGM for off-policy correction can achieve competitive performance against HIRO.
-Hence, to achieve the main purpose of the experiment, we only made two modifications to the open program of HIRO, namely to replace the neural network of the lower-level policy of HIRO with the architecture of our model and to use the inverse operation of our model, Algorithm \ref{alg:the_alg1} or Algorithm \ref{alg:the_alg2}, instead of the probabilistic method of HIRO.
-All the remaining parts are unchanged.
-This makes it easy to compare the performance of our model with HIRO.
+The implementation of the lower-level policy and off-policy correction in the HIRO open-source code has been modified.
+To achieve the primary objective of the experiment, we introduce two specific modifications to the HIRO code: \begin{enumerate} \item We replace the neural network of the lower-level policy in HIRO with the architecture of our model.

-We are also interested in the variant of our model architecture since it shows the importance of the conditional part.
-If one input of the conditional part, $a_{t,z}$, is replaced by a goal $g_{t}$, it provides more goal components in the FDGM part so that we can determine whether or not it shows the importance of a $a_{t,z}$ as well as a goal $g_{t}$ for the inverse operation of the FDGM part.
+\item We replace the indirect probabilistic method used in HIRO with the inverse operation of our model, as outlined in Algorithm \ref{alg:the_alg1} or Algorithm \ref{alg:the_alg2}, for off-policy correction.
+All other parts of the code remain unchanged. \end{enumerate}

+For LSP, we replace all of its policies with the HIRO model architecture on the goal space, as designed in HIRO, except for the actor of the FDGM part, as previously mentioned.
+Although LSP does not originally incorporate off-policy correction, we apply off-policy correction using the inverse operation of the FDGM in the lower-level policy to ensure a fair comparison.

+Since HIRO investigates the Ant environment in MuJoCo, which is part of the OpenAI Gym, the HIRO open-source code defines optimal maximum and minimum tuple values for the goals of both the higher-level and lower-level policies.
+In this experiment, we adopt these values as the standard goal spaces.
+For further details, refer to Appendix \ref{appendix:experimentdetails} and \ref{appendix-experiments}.

+In our evaluation, we focus on the more challenging tasks within the Ant environment, such as Ant Push and Ant Fall, which include different modes (Multi and Single) among the tasks available in HIRO.

+We conduct two comparisons between our model and HIRO, focusing on the methodology for off-policy correction and the biased log-density estimation related to FDGM: \begin{enumerate} \item Optimal Goal Space Comparison in Section \ref{optimal_comparison}: We use the optimal maximum and minimum tuple values for the goals of the higher-level and lower-level policies, as defined in HIRO, as default parameters.

+\item **Non-Optimal Goal Space Comparison** in Section \ref{non-optimal_comparison}: We modify some dimensions of the optimal maximum and minimum tuple values for the goals of the higher-level and lower-level policies, as defined in HIRO. \end{enumerate}

-Finally, our research and the variant of our research is compared with HIRO in terms of the average reward result of the higher-level policy based on the same environment as HIRO.
-HIRO was used in the tasks of the Mujoco ant environment of the OpenAI Gym, Ant Push Multi, Ant Fall Multi, Ant Push Single and Ant Fall Single to evaluate the performance of our research.
-The detail of the experiment is in Appendix \ref{appendix:experimentdetails}.
+Our model is also compared with LSP in Section \ref{comparison_with_LSP} in terms of the average reward achieved by the higher-level policy, focusing on the inherent restriction between the input and output dimensions of FDGM.
+Additionally, an ablation study is conducted to compare a variant of our model with the original model in Section \ref{Ablation study}.
+Both our model and HIRO are evaluated on tasks from the MuJoCo Ant environment in OpenAI Gym, including Ant Push Multi, Ant Fall Multi, Ant Push Single, and Ant Fall Single, to assess the performance of our research.
+Specifically, our model is evaluated against LSP in Ant Push Single and Ant Fall Single.
+Further details of the experiments are provided in Appendix \ref{appendix:experimentdetails} and \ref{appendix-experiments}.

 The objectives of our experiments are as follows: